+Most suitable for

 Careful analysis

 Increased accuracy required

+Difficulties may arise in case of

 Low quality data

 Quick analysis required

+Cannot be applied if

 No crystal structure data are available for one (or more) of the selected phases

 Rietveld refinement (see the chapter on p.
-49) tries to mimic the experimental diffraction pattern as closely as possible, by fitting a model containing the crystal structure data of the phases, along with a large variety of other parameters.
+56) tries to mimic the experimental diffraction pattern as closely as possible, by fitting a model containing the crystal structure data of the phases, along with a large variety of other parameters.
 The calculation basically consists of a least-squares refinement of selected parameters like scale factors, unit cell parameters, peak shape parameters and background.
 In addition, potential errors can be modeled, like zero-point, specimen displacement or preferred orientation.